-Confirm the diagnosis with x-ray evidence of joint destruction (similar to changes seen in osteoarthritis) out of proportion to pain in patients with a predisposing neurologic disorder.
+Confirm the diagnosis with x-ray evidence of joint destruction (initially similar to changes seen in osteoarthritis) out of proportion to pain in patients with a predisposing neurologic disorder.

-Treat the cause when possible and protect the joint from further injury by physical means (eg, by immobilization).
+Treat the cause when possible and protect the joint from further injury by physical means (eg, by stabilization).

 Refer patients for surgery when appropriate.